nf-core/oncoanalyser/docs/usage.md

 Custom configuration can be provided to `oncoanalyser` by providing a config file to the CLI argument `-config <file>` or `-c <file>`.
 Syntax and examples of config items are described in the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) and
 [nf-core documentation](https://nf-co.re/usage/configuration).
-Below a subsections describe common use cases for custom configuration.
+Below subsections describe common use cases for custom configuration.

 :::tip